![]() | Troubleshooting and FAQ |

 13.2.2. |

-SnapPy has stopped working in the graphical user interface.
+SnapPy has stopped working in Regina's graphical Python consoles.

 When I import SnapPy and try to create a manifold, I receive a